 A driveway taper (or splay) is where the driveway widens from the lot boundary to the parking space.
-For example the driveway is 3m wide at the property boundary, but 5m wide where it meets the garage.

 What taper does the driveway need?

 Generally, a 1:5 taper is permitted.
 This means that a driveway 5m long can splay 1m each side.
 Any taper less than 1:5 is generally considered too difficult for a vehicle to manoeuvre between the parking space and the road reserve.